Amitsrma/sentiment_analysis-User_server_interaction-using-django-python/README.md

 	pip install -r requirements.txt

 ---> let the requirements be installed.
-Then there is some additional files to be copied to be done.
+Then there is some additional files to be copied.

 copy Bag_of_words_model.py, energy_bids.csv, train_and_save_model.py and tweets_grabber.py to following location:
 .\myenv\Lib\site-packages\